LukasLichten/awesome-linux-simracing/Additional/AssettoCorsa-Guide.md

 As we launch Content Manager through Steam we do get access to Theater view (in both x11 and wayland), which will show us Content Manager, except with multiple issues:
 - Your controllers (and without controllers your head) will act as a cursor, but under Wayland you will be prompted to permit this virtual input device on first hover (and you can only confirm this on your flatscreen monitor)
-- Opening any dialog/dropbox/pop-up will cause it to loose capture while that window is open (x11 it will glitch out instead)
+- Opening any dialog/dropbox/pop-up will cause it to loose capture while that window is open (x11 it will glitch out for the duration instead)
   - This means you can't see what you are selecting, but also can't see where to move/click to close the interaction
   - As Content Manager is very heavy on pop-ups, making navigation practically impossible
-  - End of session dialogs are also effected, and have to be closed before continuing
+  - End of session dialogs are also effected, and have to be closed before you can continue seeing things

 There are desktop/window overlay solutions, like [wlx-overlay-s](https://github.com/galister/wlx-overlay-s), with X11 and wayland support.